Can You Take Mucinex While Breastfeeding? Let’s Find Out!

 Table of Contents

-Can You Take Mucinex While Breastfeeding
+Can You Take Mucinex While pregnant or Breastfeeding

 Table of Contents

-Irrespective of you being pregnant or have started breastfeeding, the last thing a mother would want to go down with is a cold or flu as most think it could affect your milk supply.
+Irrespective of whether you are pregnant or have started breastfeeding, the last thing a mother would want to go down with is a cold or flu as most think it could affect your milk supply.
+So, what does a mother do if she does fall sick?
+What cough medicine or cough syrup can you take during breastfeeding?
+Let’s find that out in the article that follows.

 Can you take Mucinex while breastfeeding?
 Is it safe?